multilinguallog/MultilingualLog/README.md

   This includes:
   - Running existing log parsers on both original and translated logs
   - Comparing the parsing results for consistency and accuracy

+## 🧪 How to Use

+### Step 1: Generate Translated Logs
+Run translated_file_gerator.py to generate translated template files Run generator_main.py to generate translated logs

+### Step 2: Generate parsing results and evaluate parsing results
+Run tokenized_file_generator.py to generate tokenized log file for multilingual logs Run parse.py to generate parsing result with different log parsers Run group_result_check.py to generate result for group accuracy and group consistency.
+Files for manually labeling will also be generated.

  ## Data
  The datasets and intermediate data used in this repo are shown in: https://zenodo.org/records/15577263